multiversx/mx-exchange-sc/dex/pair/safe-price-mechanism.md

 **Storage:** Router contract (pairs read from router's storage via `new_from_address`)

 **Parameters:**
-- `new_offset: u64` - Must be > 0
+- `new_offset: u64` - Seconds, must be > 0

-**Default Value:**
+**Default Value:** `3600` seconds
-- 600 rounds (10 blocks/minute × 60 minutes = 1 hour at 6s blocks)
-- For 0.6s blocks: Consider 6000 rounds (100 blocks/minute × 60 minutes)

-**Note:** There is no default timestamp offset.
-When using timestamp-based endpoints (`getSafePriceByTimestampOffset`, `getLpTokensSafePriceByTimestampOffset`), the offset must always be provided as a parameter.
+Default-offset views read this router value.
+Timestamp-offset views still accept an explicit offset in seconds.

 ### Constants